adfresca/sdk-unity/README.md

     AdFrescaPlugin.h
     AdFrescaPlugin.mm

-Now, we will start installation for each platform.
+Now we will start installation for each platform.

 #### Android

-For Android, you also need to modify AndroidManifest.xml as shown below.
+You need to modify AndroidManifest.xml as shown below.

 ##### Modify AndroidManifest.xml